 The amount specified in the earnings withholding order for support is always withheld first from the support obligor's earnings and paid over to the person specified in that order.
 However, a prior order remains in effect, and a judgment creditor may still obtain an earnings withholding order even where there is already in effect a prior earnings withholding order for support.
 Thus, where there are two orders in effect-one for support and one for another obligation-the amount withheld for support is deducted from the employee's earnings first.
-The amount to be withheld pursuant to the other order is then computed, based on the earnings remaining after this deduction.
-See Sections

-723.077 and 723.050 and the Comments thereto.
+The amount, if any, that may be withheld pursuant to the other order is determined by subtracting the amount withheld pursuant to the withholding order for support from the amount that otherwise could be withheld pursuant to the other order.
+See Sections 723.077 and 723.050 and the Comments thereto.

 Paragraph (1) of subdivision (b) is consistent with prior law.
 Under prior law, the exemption for 50 percent of a person's earnings did not apply to a judgment based on a support obligation.
 E.g., Bruton v.
 Tearle, 7 Cal.2d 48, 57, 59 P.2d 953, 957 (1936) (dictum); Rankins v.
 Rankins, 52 Cal.
 App.2d 231, 126 P.2d 125 (1942).
 Compare Welf. & Inst.
 Code § 11489.
-Also, under prior law, the court had the power to make an equitable division of the debtor's earnings between, for example, his first wife and children and himself and his second family.
+Also. under prior law, the court had the power to make an equitable division of the debtor's earnings between, for example, his first wife and children and himself and his second family.
 See Rankins v.
 Rankins, supra.
 Paragraph (1) makes the exemption provided by Section 723.050 inapplicable.
 However, the exemption provided by Section 723.051 is applicable to an earnings withholding order for support.
 Paragraph (1) thus continues the substance of the prior case law.
-A determination that the exemption provided by Section 723.051 applies has no effect on the support order upon which the earnings withholding order is based; application for modification of the criginal order for support must be made separately.
+A determination that the exemption provided by Section 723.051 applies has no effect on the support order upon which the earnings withholding order is based; application for modification of the original order for support must be made separately.
 See CIVIL CODE § 4801.
 See also Thomas v.
 Thomas, 14 Cal.2d 355, 94 P.2d 810 (1939).
-Accordingly, the obligation imposed by the original support order
+Accordingly, the obligation imposed by the original support order will continue and amounts required to be paid under that order will accumulate until such amounts are paid or the order is modified.